BranchMetrics/ios-branch-deep-linking-attribution/README.md

 	// your other init code

+	// sign up to get your key at http://branch.io
 	Branch *branch = [Branch getInstance:@"Your app key"];
 	[branch initUserSessionWithCallback:^(NSDictionary *params) {
 		// params are the deep linked params associated with the link that the user clicked before showing up